Skip to content

 How to Spot Bed Bug Infestation?

 One of the most common signs of getting a bed bug infestation is the presence of itchy red bumps on your skin.
-These bites can vary in appearance and may be accompanied by swelling or a rash in some cases.
+These bed bug bites can vary in appearance and may be accompanied by swelling or a rash in some cases.
 However, it’s important to note that not everyone will experience these symptoms, as reactions to bed bug bites can differ from person to person.

 In addition to the itchy red bumps, there are other signs to watch out for that may indicate a bed bug infestation.
 These include the presence of blood spots on your sheets, which can occur when you accidentally crush a bed bug while sleeping.
 You may also notice empty eggshells or shed exoskeletons, as bed bugs go through multiple molting stages as they grow and develop.